GoogleCloudPlatform/deploystack/README.md

 1. Edit the `config.json` file
 1. Edit the `description.txt` file

-Running `./install` should spin up the goapp and collect the config items the stack needs to run through the deployment
+Running `./deploystack install` should spin up the goapp and collect the config items the stack needs to run through the deployment

-Running `./uninstall` will destory the whole thing.
+Running `./deploystack uninstall` will destory the whole thing.

 ### Details
 Authors are required to make or edit 4 files.